ai/nanodelay/README.md

 # Nano Delay

 A tiny `Promise` wrapper around `setTimeout` for JavaScript.
-Returns a `Promise`, which will be resolved after a specific amount of time.
+Returns a `Promise` and resolve it after a specific amount of time.

 Only 31 bytes (minified and gzipped).
-No dependencies.
 It is 9 times smaller than [`delay`] library.

 ```js